merrynhr/CV/README.md

 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, React
 - RSpec, Jasmine

 #### University of Exeter (start_date to end_date)